Operating System (OS)

 4. Network Operating System (NOS)

-Description: Designed to manage networking tasks such as file sharing, printer access, and communication between multiple devices.
+A Network Operating System is designed to manage networking tasks such as file sharing, printer access, and communication between multiple devices.

 Use Case: Enterprise‑level networks, file servers, and communication systems.

-Example: Novell NetWare, Windows Server.
+Examples: Novell NetWare, Windows Server.

-Centralized control over network operations.
+Advantages: Centralized control over network operations, security, and easy data sharing.

-Complex setup and maintenance.
+Disadvantages: Complex setup and maintenance, requires skilled administrators.

 5. Real-Time Operating System (RTOS)

-Example: VxWorks, FreeRTOS.
+Examples: VxWorks, FreeRTOS.

-High reliability for time-critical applications.
+Advantages: Predictable task execution, high reliability for time‑critical applications.

 6. Mobile Operating System

-Use Case: Consumer-grade smartphones, tablets.
+Use Case: Consumer‑grade smartphones and tablets.

-Example: Android, iOS.
+Examples: Android, iOS.

-Provides access to a wide range of apps.
+Advantages: Focused on user interaction and portability, provides access to a wide range of apps.

-Frequent updates required for security.
+Disadvantages: Limited hardware compatibility, frequent updates required for security.

 7. Desktop/Client Operating System

-Description: Designed for personal use, typically on desktops and laptops, with graphical interfaces and productivity tools.
+A client operating system is designed for personal use, typically on desktops and laptops, with graphical interfaces and productivity tools.

 Use Case: Everyday computing, gaming, office work.

-Example: Windows, macOS, Linux (Ubuntu).
+Examples: Windows, macOS, Linux (Ubuntu).

-User-friendly with extensive software support.
+Advantages: User‑friendly with extensive software support, versatile for multiple use cases.

-Vulnerable to malware without proper security.
+Disadvantages: Resource‑intensive, vulnerable to malware without proper security.

 8. Embedded Operating System